In this article you will learn 8 basic knots and their uses.

 How to Tie a Sheer Lashing

-Follow these sheer lashing instructions to learn how to join 2 poles together side by side.
+Follow these sheer lashing instructions to learn how to join two poles together side by side.

 Sheer lashing has a few names: